Developmental Education

 CCP/Dev.
 Ed./Advising Regional Training Sessions

 The CCP/Dev.
-Ed./Advising Training session for the Easter Region was this week!
-Thank you to Cape Fear CC for hosting us so graciously!
-Next, the session for the Central Region is coming up!
-It will be at Sandhills CC on Thursday, October 31st (9:30 am - 12:30 pm).
+Ed./Advising Training sessions for the Eastern and Central Regions were this past month!
+Thank you to Cape Fear CC and Sandhills CC for hosting us so graciously!
 The western session is being rescheduled for a later date.
 If you cannot make these...not to worry!
 There will be more scheduled for the spring as well!

 Developmental Education Framework Questions and Answers